usmanbvp/Telecom-Customer-Churn-Prediction/README.md

 ## Feedback and Support

 If you have any feedback, suggestions, or questions regarding the project, please create an issue in the repository or contact me at usman.bvp@gmail.com.
-We are here to assist you and make your churn prediction journey a success.

 Happy predicting!!